A new platform for documentation and tutorials is launching soon.

 Vault has multiple encryption keys that are used for various purposes.
 These keys support rotation so that they can be periodically changed or in response to a potential leak or compromise.
 It is useful to first understand the high-level architecture before learning about key rotation.

-To support key rotation, we need to support changing the unseal keys, master key, and the
+To support key rotation, we need to support changing the unseal keys, root key, and the

 backend encryption key.
 We split this into two separate operations,

-rekey operation is used to generate a new master key.
+rekey operation is used to generate a new root key.
 When this is being done,

 it is possible to change the parameters of the key splitting, so that the number of shares